wuyuewen/gemini/README.md

 # Name: gemini
-A project of Xen Hypervisor Clustering and Service API.
+A project of extends apache-libcloud particularly on driver Libvirt and Docker.

 **Copyright: Institute of Software, Chinese Academy of Sciences**